johnlpage/POCDriver/README.md

 -f aside from arrays and _id add f fields to the document, after the first 3 every third is an integer, every fifth a date, the rest are text.
 -l how many characters to have in the text fields --depth The depth of the document to create.
+--location Adds a field by name location and provides ISO-3166-2 code.
+One can provide "random" to fill the field with random values.
+This field is required for zone sharding with Atlas.
 ```

 Example